 During our previous Florida Keys trips, we found some of the best things to do in the Florida Keys with kids.
 In addition, we also shared our favorite things to do in Key West with kids specifically.
 Lastly, we sought out the best Florida Keys beaches and gave our full review here.

-In this article, I want to share with you a Florida Keys itinerary with some of the best stops on a Keys West road trip so that you can plan out your fun getaway.
+In this article, I want to share with you a Florida Keys itinerary with some of the best stops on a Keys West road trip so that you can plan out your fun getaway before making your Key West drive map for your trip.

-Keep reading to find some of the best stops along the way, and fun places to visit once you arrive in Key West, FL.
+Keep reading to find some of the best stops along the way, and fun places to visit once you visit Key West, FL.

 Florida Keys Road Trip Questions and Tips